Mirrors (novel): On the novel

-Many critics believe that the importance of Mahfouz's "Mirrors" lies in the way it presents and critiques the "Thinkers" in Egypt, which was one of the most important social classes in Egypt during the 20th century.
-Also, Mahfouz's works, in general, and 'Mirrors,' in particular, led to the development of what is known as ('Adab Al-Talsin) or (Gossip Literature), which is a term coined by the critic Faruq Abdelkadir to describe a literary style used by authors to settle personal matters with their enemies.
-Hence, 'Mirrors' is a clear example of this literary style.
+Many critics believe that the importance of Mahfouz's Mirrors lies in the way it presents and critiques the "Thinkers" in Egypt, which was one of the most important social classes in Egypt during the 20th century.

+Mahfouz's works, in general, and Mirrors, in particular, led to the development of what is known as 'adab al-talsin (or "gossip literature"), a term coined by the critic Faruq Abdelkadir to describe a literary style used by authors to settle personal matters with their enemies.
+Mirrors is a clear example of this type of writing.

+The novel offered an account of the Egyptian army officers after they took over the government and showed how they experienced a shift to bourgeois values and practices.